mingyu110/Terraform-for-AWS/Cloud-Serverless-Project/README.md

 The `Backend` folder houses the backend logic written in Python.
 This includes Lambda functions that handle server-side processing and interactions with AWS services.
 Modify these files to tailor the backend to your specific needs.

+### CircleCI Integration
+---
+This project leverages `CircleCI` for continuous integration and deployment.
+The CI/CD pipeline is configured to automatically build, test, and deploy changes to your AWS Serverless application.

+To integrate CircleCI, please follow these steps:

+- Sign up or log in to CircleCI.
+- Connect your GitHub account and add your repository.
+- Configure the `.circleci/config.yml `file to match your project's structure and requirements.
+- Push a commit to trigger the initial build and deployment on CircleCI.
+- Monitor the build status on the CircleCI dashboard.